alexhulbert/Cryogen/README.md

 + I _desperately_ need help with this.
 Any contributions are greatly appreciated
 + All tasks done by ICEW1ND can be done at any point in time, in DFU or after the iPhone has been restored
 + If anything is in __bold__, I don't have any definate way to do it.
 In other words, I'll probably need help.
-+ It will be written in either Java or Groovy (I'm leaning towards Java right now)
++ It will be written in either Java or Groovy (I'm leaning towards Javaa right now)

 What can it do?
 ---------------